× Send

 • Universities and schools (that want to show a connection to the world outside of their walls)

 Depending on the use of the Glass House, architects are essential for the success of the project.
-In particular applications, specialized architects might be needed to bring the project to fruition (i.e supermarkets, zoos, etc.).
+In particular applications, specialized architects might be needed to bring the project to fruition (i.e supermarkets, restaurants etc.).
 It is also good to have a local architect firm involved in a permitting process.
 If needed, Ceres is working with highly qualified architects if the client requires help finding an appropriate partner.

 Ceres is available to answer any questions to get your project started.
 We are happy to assist in finding a great architect, and happy to work with any architect worldwide.
 We also have many foreign speakers, so assisting in other languages may be possible.